-Exceptions were found for the PY AUPs, however, in reviewing the board meeting minutes, we do not see any notes about resolving these findings.
+Exceptions were found for the prior year agreed upon procedures, however, in reviewing the board meeting minutes, we do not see any notes about resolving these findings.

 Management's response: Management will appoint someone to monitor audit findings going forward.